 He candidly revealed that Instagram’s app image ‘was beginning to feel, well…not reflective of the community, and we thought we could make it better’.
 Instagram’s rebrand was also reflected across Instagram’s family of apps (Layout, Hyperlapse and Boomerang) as denoting a new maturity for the company.

 It reminds us of another makeover from a disruptive company two years ago, when Airbnb launched its new logo.
 The more grown-up look marked a change in the platform’s remarkable climb from bedroom startup to a global empire.

 Guardian journalist Oliver Wainwright wrote at the time, ‘In its memorable simplicity, [Airbnb’s logo] has an instantly recognisable graphic power equal to the company’s increasing ubiquity’.
 Whilst the new logo faced some backlash, it certainly drew attention to the brand and generated incredible amounts of buzz.

 Back to Instagram and we’re certainly intrigued to see what’s next to come in its bright and bold new chapter.
 Given that over the last year we’ve seen an increase in advertising revenues, focus on video and exponential growth in users.

 We’ve also recently undergone a brand refresh to mark a new chapter for Avocado Social.
 Our founder Alison Battisby sheds light on the thinking behind the overhaul:

-A brand refresh, when done right, can make a powerful statement to the world, it’s a chance to mark the growth of the brand, reset the focus and welcome in the new.
+‘After launching Avocado Social in 2014 and a really successful year I felt the need to take our branding and website to the next level.
+It was crucial to maintain a friendly feel whilst still looking slick and professional.
+A brand refresh, when done right, can make a powerful statement to the world.
+It’s a chance to mark the growth of the brand, reset the focus, and welcome in the new.
 I’m really happy with our new look and feel – it’s simple and accessible, just like our brand!’